mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 #### Contacting the Temple

-Members who are planning to be married or sealed to a spouse should contact the temple in advance to schedule the ordinance (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5)).
+Members who are planning to be sealed to a spouse should contact the temple in advance to schedule the ordinance (see [27.1.2](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number5-p16#title_number5)).
 The temple will provide instructions when the appointment is scheduled.

 27.3.2.3